KV31: Contents

 The fill in all the rooms was found to contain the same mix of broken pottery, from white-washed and decorated jars, wooden fragments from coffins, large quantities of linen bandages and natron bags and other textiles, and the unwrapped remains of mummies.
 Also found were fragments from two canopic jars, one of calcite and one of limestone; the latter was inscribed but the space for the owner's name was blank.
 A piece of a dummy jar inscribed for Sennefer was also encountered.
 Organic materials, including wood and fabric were found to be in excellent condition.
+The tomb likely dates to the reigns of Thutmose III and Amenhotep II during the mid-Eighteenth Dynasty.
 Later finds in the tomb include ostraca, a piece of linen embroidered with the cartouche of Ramesses III, and an ushabti from the Twentieth Dynasty.

 Mummies

 Within the two side chambers were found five mummies: two women and three men, all between the ages of 18 and 30.
 As there are no names with the mummies, each was given a designation based upon the room in which they were found (room C or room D).
+The unwrapping and scattering of the bodies was likely the work of tomb robbers, both ancient and modern.
+The mummies were likely unwrapped during the Third Intermediate Period, while the removal of heads and hands is attributed to more modern robbers looking for pieces to sell to early tourists.
+The report suggests that given the large quantity of pottery recovered from the tomb, these mummies were all originally interred together.
+The style of mummification seen in the individuals conforms to that seen in the elites of the mid-Eighteenth Dynasty.